-Negotiating is a critical skill in the business world, and having strong negotiation skills can mean the difference between closing a business deal or missing out on an opportunity.
+Negotiating is a critical skill in the business world, and effective negotiation tactics can mean the difference between closing a business deal or missing out on an opportunity.
 But where do you turn to learn effective negotiation techniques?

 Chris Voss, a former FBI hostage negotiator, offers valuable insights in his book “Never Split the Difference: Negotiating As If Your Life Depended on It.”
 The book provides practical tips and strategies that can help you become a more effective negotiator at the bargaining table.